Taiwing/ft_setup/README.md

 	Show each line of this script before execution.

     -i, --install
 	Install brew, cargo and the dependencies.
-Also creates the config files.
+Also creates the configuration files.
 This is the default behavior.

     -u, --uninstall
-        Uninstall brew, cargo, every program installed with them, and remove the config files created by this script (make sure to save them if any local modifications have been made).
+        Uninstall brew, cargo, every program installed with them, and remove the configuration files created by this script (make sure to save them if any meaningful local modification has been made).
 ```